 Here is a common real-life scenario encountered in the automotive world, where a lot of data is taken from vehicles on the test track.
 Sound, temperature, vibration, engine rpm, etc., are all captured.
 To measure vibration, accelerometers are placed on many locations of a vehicle.
 Then, the vehicle is driven around a prescribed test track, with many different road surfaces, simulating the real-world environment.

 After the test drive, an engineer has an abundance of time history data and needs to define a random vibration test for a particular component of a vehicle, for example, an oxygen sensor.
-The obvious solution is to take the accelerometer data from the accelerometer mounted by the oxygen sensor, run this data into a spectrum analyzer, read the PSD, and use this PSD to define the random test.
+The obvious solution is to take the accelerometer data from the accelerometer mounted by the oxygen sensor, run this data into a spectrum analyzer, read the power spectral density (PSD), and use this PSD to define the random test.

 However, when looking at the resulting PSD, and comparing it to the actual data, often a discrepancy is noted.
 In the actual data, the engineer may see 120 G peaks, even in the frequency band-limited actual data.
 But, the random test PSD perhaps gives a 15 G RMS test.
 We are pretty sure we will only see 3 or 4 times the G RMS level (3 to 5 sigma peaks) when running the random test for the duration of 2 hours.
 Even with the sigma clipping turned off, this is only 45 to 75 G peaks.